stangri/repo.openwrt.melmac.net/README.md

 # stangri's OpenWrt/LEDE Project packages repo
-This repo contains some packages I've created which haven't been accepted (or submitted) to the official OpenWrt/LEDE Project repo/feeds.
+This repo contains some packages I've created which haven't been accepted yet (or submitted) to the official OpenWrt/LEDE Project repo/feeds.

 ## Description of packages